Shirku/Grants-Program/applications/GenesisDAO.md

 Genesis DAO is among this new wave of emerging platforms and provides DAOs as a Service.

-Having this in the polkadot ecosystem is not only a huge benefit for existing parachains and protocols, itll be a competitive advantage for the polkadot ecosystem as one of the first questions projects have to face nowadays is: Where to launch the DAO?
+Having this in the polkadot ecosystem is not only a huge benefit for existing parachains and protocols, it'll be a competitive advantage for the polkadot ecosystem as one of the first questions projects have to face nowadays is: Where to launch the DAO?
 On Genesis DAO.

 ### Abstract